 Unlike many schools, attending Hyakkaou Private Academy prepares students for their time in the real world.
 Since many of the students are the children of the richest people in the world, the academy has its quirks that separate it from all the others.
 By day, it is a normal school, educating its pupils in history, languages, and the like.
 But at night, it turns into a gambling den, educating them in the art of dealing with money and manipulating people.
 Money is power; those who come out on top in the games stand at the top of the school.
 Yumeko Jabami, a seemingly naive and beautiful transfer student, is ready to try her hand at Hyakkaou's special curriculum.
 Unlike the rest, she doesn't play to win, but for the thrill of the gamble, and her borderline insane way of gambling might just bring too many new cards to the table.

 Welcome To The Gambling School

 Kakegurui is one of the most thrilling animes in existence.
 The show promises a dizzying level of mind-games at the table, and it might sound like I'm exaggerating, but this show is the best.
 Everything about this show will leave you orgasmic — from the insane voice-acting to the high-stakes plot that makes your heart pound in your palms.
-The music and animation is borderline scary, and honestly, once you witness life at Yumeko's high-school, your life might never be the same.
+The music and animation are borderline scary, and honestly, once you witness life at Yumeko's high school, your life might never be the same.